why cgt

 Travel Planners

-The agents and "concierge services" you find easily, everywhere.
+The agents and "concierge services" that you find easily, everywhere.

 +

-The agents and "concierge services" you find easily, everywhere.
+The agents and "concierge services" that you find easily, everywhere.

-You pay a premium fee for a curated itinerary, a property they swear sleeps everyone, and a handful of rounds at courses they have a relationship with.
-Everything is booked and emailed to you as a PDF.
-The only thing they've actually done is coordinated the part where your group arrives and has reservations.
+You pay a premium fee for a curated itinerary including a property they swear sleeps everyone and a handful of rounds at courses they have relationships with.
+Everything is emailed to you as a PDF.
 That's it.
 What happens next is a blank page.

 Doing It Yourself